 “This idea that in 10 years we’ll all have nothing to do and our big problem will be figuring out what to do with our spare time is as absurd now as it was when people were predicting that in the 1950s, which was as absurd as when John Maynard Keynes was predicting that in the 1920s,” Shah says.
 “It’s a fantasy.”

 To read about other IU people at work on the impact of artificial intelligence, check out the “Thinking Machines” feature story in the Winter 2018 issue of the IU Alumni Magazine, a magazine for members of the IU Alumni Association.
-To view the current and past issues of the IUAM, visit MyIU.org.
+View current and past issues of the IUAM.